This page has several sections. Please choose a section that best describes your problem.

 Problem: Printer refuses to print some pages and gives a "spooling" error message.

-Solution: Print those pages somewhere else.
-Or, contact your printer company to resolve this issue.
-Or, email me and I can email you those pages as jpg files.
+Solution: Try the option "print to image" if your printer has that.
+It's also possible you may need to contact your printer company to resolve this issue.
+As a last resort, contact us and we can email you those pages as jpg files.

 If for some reason you cannot download these files, you can also access the free worksheets and sample pages directly at the Math Mammoth website.